JeffNeff/gtflp/README.md

 ![](./img/ls.png)

 * Monitor and Inject Cloudevents : Inject &| view events that are sent directly to the `gtflp` deployment, or configured triggers.
+*note:* One can populate the Injection values by clicking a recieved event, allowing users to re-play cloudevents.

 ![](./img/ce.png)